 The impacts of climate change should be considered for all proposed developments.
 This is particularly important for development near areas at risk of tidal flooding.
-A development which is currently in Flood Zone C may be shown to be at risk when an allowance for sea level rise is added to the extreme (1 in 200 year 0.5% AEP) tide.
-Details of the approach to incorporating climate change impacts into the assessment and design are provided in Section 4.45.7.
+A development which is currently in Flood Zone C may be shown to be at risk when an allowance for sea level rise is added to the extreme (0.5% AEP) tide.
+Details of the approach to incorporating climate change impacts into the assessment and design are provided in Section 5.7.